RancidDax/namazu.tools/dsr.md

 {: .note }
 > **Healers** can only ever get Cross or Triangle, **Tanks** can only get Cross or Square, and **DPS** can only get Square, Circle or Triangle

-The party will form around Grinnaux in the pattern seen below (photo), and be knocked back by another **Faith Unmoving** to break their tethers.
+The party will form around Grinnaux in the pattern seen below (image), and be knocked back by another **Faith Unmoving** to break their tethers.
 If unbroken, the resulting AOE will kill any players who have not resolved their tethers.

 {: .warning }
 > A warning to warrior players; Inner release is perfectly timed in this phase to be up as this mechanic is resolving.
 This means that you'll be immune to knockback and therefore unable to resolve your tether.
 You can either prepull inner release earlier in the fight, or simply click the **Inner Strength** buff off during this mechanic.

 Immediately after this is resolved, the 2nd **Holiest Hallowing** cast will begin, and the ranged player (or main tank) will interrupt the cast.
 Both bosses should be stacked middle again for another **Holiest Holy** and either a **Empty** or **Full Dimension**.
 If it is **Empty** Grinnaux will do a donut AOE around him like before.
 If it is **Full**, move away from Grinnaux as he will cast a large circular AOE centered on him.

+The final **Holiest Hallowing** will be interrupted by the OT again.
+At this point, if one of them dies before the other, they will begin to cast their enrage: either **Bull's Steel** or **Brightblade's Steel**.

+After dropping their health to 0%, they will immediately become untargetable.
+Grinnaux will then **holmgang** the entire party to the western side of the arena, chaining them in a small circle.
+Attempting to leave this circle will kill the player immediately.

+A new boss **Charibert** will then appear at the southern side of the circle and begin to cast **Pure of Heart**, the enrage of phase 1.

+**Haurchefant** will run to the side of the circle and block an arrow.
+This arrow pulses intermittently, dealing damage to the party.

+Charibert will then cleave the two players closest to him, applying a 5s debuff **Skyblind**.
+Once this debuff wears off, an invisible AOE will drop under the players feet that will explode after a few seconds.
+To resolve this, we have players bait in the order **H → M → R → T**, where the ranged players will drop their AOEs on the east and the melee players will drop them on the west.

+Once Charibert is reduced to approximately ~25-30% health, the DPS check is reached and as long as one player survives the transition the party will receive a checkpoint.

+## Phase 2: Thordan